 An Expedition to Crocker Land

 Vice President of the Southern Pacific Railroad, the dynamic Col. Charles Frederick Crocker, “C.F.,” was also a Regent for the University of California, a 33rd degree Mason, an early member of the Bohemian Club and the President of the California Academy of Sciences.
-In 1889, he began financing scientific expeditions–from Cayenne, French Guiana to Akashi, Japan to Jeur, India–which observed and measured solar eclipses for the Astronomical Society of the Pacific and the Lick Observatory.
+In 1889, he began financing scientific expeditions–from Cayenne, French Guiana, to Hokkaido Island in Japan, to Jeur, India–which observed and measured solar eclipses for the Astronomical Society of the Pacific and the Lick Observatory.
 Images captured with the Willard photographic lens and the Crocker telescope are considered benchmarks in the history of astrophotography.

 Both William Henry and George, following the example of their older brother, would finance important expeditions, scientists and explorers including Nobel Prize winners Albert Einstein and Ernest Lawrence and the inventor of the television, boy genius Philo Taylor Farnsworth.
 C.F.’s son Charles Templeton Crocker headed up and funded scientific expeditions to Baja California, the Galapagos, Western Polynesian and the Melanesian Islands in his schooner “Zaca.”
 An expedition to the North Pole in 1906 financed by one of the Crocker brothers triggered a series of events that would become one of the the most dramatic and action packed stories in the family annals.